Lodge Banner

 Webmaster@domatic.co.uk

-The lodge was consecrated on 7th February 1786 as Lodge number 234 in the minutes of the “Antient or Atholl Grand Lodge”, at the “Sign of the Ship” Inn which overlooked Lincoln Inn Fields, Holborn, London.
-This public house is still there, now as “The Ship Tavern” in Gate Street, Holborn, just around the corner from Grand Lodge.
-There is a plaque fixed to wall stating a Lodge was consecrated there in 1786 by the Earl of Antrim with the number 234.
-It was not until 1863 that you first see our present number 177.
-Anybody who has ever visited the “Ship” will realise by its size that as the Lodge numbers quite quickly increased that it was not possible to remain there and they moved twice within the next few months until they came to the “Sign of the Sun” also in Gate Street.
+The lodge was consecrated on 7th February 1786 as Lodge number 234 in the minutes of the "Antient or Atholl Grand Lodge", at the "Sign of the Ship" Inn which overlooked Lincoln Inn Fields, Holborn, London.
+This public house is still there but now as "The Ship Tavern" in Gate Street, Holborn, just around the corner from Grand Lodge in Great Queen St., and close to Holborn Underground station.
+There is a plaque fixed to wall stating that a Lodge was consecrated there in 1786 by the Earl of Antrim with the number 234.
+Because of certain 'number juggling' that went on in those days, it was not until 1863 that you first see our present number, 177.
+On visiting the "Ship" you will realise by its size that as the Lodge numbers quite quickly increased it was not possible to remain there and the Lodge therefore moved twice within the next few months ending up in the "Sign of the Sun," also in Gate Street.

-Due to pressure to accept what we now call speculative masons the lodge applied for a second warrant which was granted in December 1789.
+Due to pressure to accept what we now call speculative masons as members rather than operative only, the lodge applied for a second warrant which was granted in December 1789.
 Holding two warrants at the same time is still an event unique to English Freemasonry.
-It became unworkable though holding the two warrants and in 1796 the second was sold off for £1, and hence started a new Lodge, “The Lion and Lamb”, who, like us, are still doing well today.
+However, it eventually became unworkable to hold two warrants and in 1796 the second was sold off for £1, and was used to start a new Lodge, "The Lion and Lamb", which, as Domatic, is still doing well today.

-The lodge has met at many venues during its life, one of the more well known probably being the “Hercules Pillars” in Great Queen Street.
-The Lodge moved there in 1813, the same year as the Act of Union between the Antients (Ancients) and the Moderns.
-Whilst at this location it’s an amazing fact that although the difference that had occurred before between the Antients and the Moderns, Domatic gave a voluntary contribution to purchasing of the two original buildings forming Freemasons hall!
-Combining this with the fact that we were involved with the purchase of the London Masonic Centre at Clerkenwell Green, London, we have another unique situation for a Lodge.
-Considering these two buildings, in different circumstances I suppose we would be looking at quite a healthy return on our money by now !
+The lodge has met at many venues during its life, one of the more well known probably being the "Hercules Pillars" in Great Queen Street, (Opposite Freemasons' Hall).
+The Lodge moved there in 1813, the same year as the Act of Union between the Antients (Ancients) and the Modems.
+Whilst at this location it's an amazing fact that because of the differences that had occurred before between the Antients and the Moderns, Domatic gave a voluntary contribution to the purchasing of the two original buildings forming the now Freemasons Hall!
+When this is combined with the fact that we were also involved with the purchase of the London Masonic Centre at Clerkenwell Green, London, we have yet another unique situation for a Masonic Lodge.
+Considering the investment in these two buildings, in purely business circumstances, I suppose we would be looking at quite a healthy return on our money by now!
+However, the shares are purely for the upkeep of a non profit making organisation, thus giving no monetary return.

-A small sample of informative of bits drawn from our history of more than 226 years.
+Here are a few items of interest, drawn from our history of more than 229 years.

-In November 1883 the Lodge received a telegram from the Grand Master the Prince of Wales, later to become King Edward V11 in response to birthday greetings from the Lodge.
+In November 1883 the Lodge received a telegram of thanks from the Grand Master the Prince of Wales, later to become King Edward VII in response to birthday greetings from the Lodge.

 In February 1886 the Centenary meeting was held at the “Criterion Restaurant”, Regent Circus where there were 99 members and a total attendance of 207 Brethren.

-Out of nineteen different meeting places, the longest the Lodge has remained at any one venue was 75 years at “Anderton’s Hotel”, Fleet Street, between 1864 and 1939.
-Many years more than some Lodges even last !
+Out of nineteen different meeting places, the longest the Lodge has remained at any one venue was 75 years at "Anderton's Hotel", Fleet Street, between 1864 and 1939.
+Many years more than some Lodges have existed!

-After the Second World War finished in 1945 the membership of the lodge rose to 85 full members and 55 country members.
+After the Second World War finished in 1945 the Lodge membership rose to 85 full members and 55 country or non dining members.

-In 1986 our Bi-centenary year, the Master of the Lodge for that year was W.Bro Len Grimaldi, the last time we had a Grand Officer of the Lodge.
-The meeting was held at the “Café Royal” and approximately 250 brethren were in attendance.
+In 1986 our Bi-centenary year, the Master of the Lodge for that year was W.Bro Len Grimaldi, which was the last time we had a Grand Officer as a member of the Lodge.
+This meeting was held at the "Cafe Royal" and approximately 250 brethren were in attendance.

-To date Domatic Lodge has in a family tree basis been responsible for the creation of over 70 Lodges.
+To date Domatic Lodge can boast in its “Family Tree” the creation of over 70 Lodges.

 Domatic Lodge remains one of only approximately 130 “Atholl or Antient Lodges” still in existence.

-Well as I said this is just a short history of Domatic Lodge and I should like to say that I was responsible for most of the information therein, but I have to say that distinction falls to the late W.Bro Freddie Knights a fifty year long member of the Lodge of which there has been a few.
-Indeed we have one at the moment, but he wouldn’t thank me for mentioning his name !
+As I stated at the beginning this is just a short history of Domatic Lodge and I would like to say that I was responsible for most of the information herein, but I have to confer that distinction on the late W.Bro Freddie Knights, a fifty year long member of the Lodge of which there have been a few.
+Indeed we have one at the moment, but he wouldn’t thank me for mentioning his name!

 W.Bro Fred was also part of the only occasion when three generations of a family have all been Masters of the Lodge.
 His father Arthur, himself and his son Douglas.

 Finally I would like to finish by saying two things.
 Firstly at a March meeting in 1996 I was one of a total of eleven Brethren in the temple at the Abercorn Rooms, the Great Eastern Hotel.
-We then went on to sit eight at the festive board, two of them were guests and one was a visiting Grand Officer !
+We then went on to sit eight at the festive board, two of whom were guests and one was a visiting Grand Officer!
 There was no need for formality, we just sat round a table and chatted.
-Things had got that bad with the number of members, that I remember discussing with W.Bro Jeff Harvey, at that meeting, whether we should “throw our warrant in”.
-THANK GOD WE DIDN’T. We now have over 36 members and our numbers are increasing nicely.
-We have 30 plus at regular meetings and double that at Installations.
+Things had got so bad with diminishing membership, that I remember discussing with W.Bro Jeff Harvey, whether we should hand our Warrant back to Grand Lodge.
+THANK GOD WE DIDN'T. We now have 40 plus members and our numbers are increasing nicely.
+We have 40 plus at regular meetings and double that at Installations.

-If you wish to purchase a book on the History of Domatic Lodge, or enquire on membership of this Ancient Lodge, please contact the Treasurer or Secretary by clicking on one of the links opposite.
+(n.b.)
+If you wish to purchase a book on the History of Domatic Lodge, or enquire about membership of this Ancient Lodge, please contact the Treasurer or Secretary by clicking on one of the links opposite.